ChibiOS/ChibiOS/readme.txt

   the macro chSysGetTime() in chTimeNow(), the old names are still recognized but marked as deprecated (fixes the bug 2678953 but goes a bit further by introducing a new API category "Time").
-- OPT: Small optimization to the Cortex-M3 port code, improved thread related performance scores and smaller code.
+- OPT: Small optimization to the Cortex-M3 thread startup code, improved thread related performance scores and smaller code.
+- OPT: Alternative implementations for port_lock() and port_unlock() when
+  CH_OPTIMIZE_SPEED is FALSE, huge space savings.
 - OPT: Improved ready list and priority ordered lists code, saved some tens of bytes here and there in the kernel.
 - Modified the test thread function to return the global test result flag.